asyncapi/.github/SECURITY.md

 [Report a vulnerability](https://github.com/asyncapi/asyncapi/security/advisories/new)

 This form allows you to privately share details with the maintainers.
-We’ll use [GitHub Security Advisories]() to fix and publish information about the vulnerability once resolved.
+We’ll use [GitHub Security Advisories]() to fix and publish information about the vulnerability once it is resolved.

 ### Email